 On top of the extensive validation and characterization always performed for our antibodies, we perform application-specific Enhanced validation.
 The enhanced validation follows the guidelines proposed by the International Working Group for Antibody Validation (IWGAV) in Nature Methods.

 The working group was formed by distinguished researchers worldwide to "formulate the best approaches for validating antibodies used in common research applications and to provide guidelines that ensure antibody reproducibility."
 1 IWGAV proposed five conceptual pillars for antibody validation to be used in an application-specific manner.
 At least one of the five pillars must be used to validate an antibody in a specific application.
 At Atlas Antibodies, we base the Enhanced Validation on Human Protein Atlas' interpretation of these pillars, as explained here.

 Enhanced validation offers increased security of antibody specificity in a defined context.
 This is ensured by using the most relevant validation method for each combination of protein, sample, and application.

-In addition to performing a thorough validation, it is of vital importance to ensure antibody reproducibility.
-Each new lot of an antibody has to perform equally compared to a previous lot so that the experiments using the antibody can be repeated with the same results.
-At Atlas Antibodies we test all new antibody lots in parallel to existing lots in a large set of samples.
+In addition to performing a thorough validation, it is vital to ensure antibody reproducibility.
+This means that a new antibody lot must perform equally compared to the previous lot so that every experiment can be repeated with the same results.
+Therefore, at Atlas Antibodies, we test all new antibody lots in parallel to existing lots in a large set of samples.

 1 The group of distinguished researchers from Stanford University, Yale University, MIT, UCSD, and NIH in the USA, University of Toronto in Canada, the EMBL in Germany, Niigata University in Japan and the Science for Life Laboratory in Sweden, was formed to develop formal guidelines for antibody validation and reproducibility to be used by antibody manufacturers to validate antibodies in a standardized manner (Nature Methods, September 2016).